 - Passion is king: They were created around something members are really passionate about and spend significant time one, such as a game, a show, or a hobby like football or manga.

 - Leverage the power of community: The topic of the group is made better when enjoyed as part of a community.
-Belonging to a group ad being surrounded by likeminded individuals makes the personal journey more enjoyable or brings a sense of community, of not being alone, that is wholesome and fulfilling, especially if the member is surrounded by others in their day to day that are not part of the same group, for example dieting, exercising or the group about Subtle Asian traits.
+Belonging to a group and being surrounded by like-minded individuals makes the personal journey more enjoyable or brings a sense of community and of not being alone, that is wholesome and fulfilling, especially if the member is surrounded by others in their day to day that are not part of the same group, for example dieting, exercising or the group about Subtle Asian traits.

 - Spot a trend: Spotting a trend and leveraging the power of community early on can catapult your group’s growth, eg. The Blackout Coalition, View from my window, Family lockdown tips were all started to support people during specific times.
 Other groups also grew exponentially thanks to COVID but for other less expected reasons.
 For example, the ant colony group exploded because in uncertain times we all look for the certain, the unchanged, and pretending to be an ant in an ant colony does not change with a pandemic.